Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is 2–5 days.
+The correct answer is Shorter surgical time.

 🔍 Key Findings